 From food, hotels, Broadway shows and tourist attractions, it’s very easy to blow your budget in New York City.
 But there’s many ways to enjoy NYC with kids without having to spend any money.

-Here are our top 15 recommendations for free activities for families visiting New York:
+Here are our top 15 recommendations for kid-friendly free or inexpensive activities for families visiting New York.

 Children’s Center at the New York Public Library